iskcrew/isk_deprecated/README.md

  * Something might break the websocket-rails cross process syncronization resulting in the server not responding at all and requiring that the redis syncronization data is flushed. ./isk-server.rb force-restart does this for you.
 There are plans to migrate away from the websocket-rails library in the future.

 ## Runtime dependencies for production
+Versions listed are known good ones, other versions are probably fine.

- * Unix environment (linux or os x)
+ * Unix environment (linux or os x, debian stable recommended, see https://www.dotdeb.org/ for up to date packages for redis/memcached/nginx etc)
  * Imagemagick (developed using 6.8.5-5, other versions probably fine)
- * Nginx (or some other front-end webserver capable of proxying websocket connections)
+ * Nginx (version >1.3 or some other front-end webserver capable of proxying websocket connections)
  * memcached (1.4.5)
  * redis (2.6.10)
  * inkscape ( for external editing and converting some of the slides from .svg to .png)